AmzadHossainrafis/DncnnV/README.md

 ## Introduction

-This is a PyTorch implementation of DNCnn for image denoising and deblurring.
+This is a PyTorch implementation of DNCnn for image denoising and de-blurring.
 Dncnn is a deep convolutional neural network for image denoising.
 It is a fully convolutional network with residual learning and batch normalization.
 The network is trained end-to-end with mean squared error (MSE) loss.

 ## Requirements